bkrabach/recipe-executor/recipes/recipe_executor/components/steps/generate_llm/generate_llm_spec.md

 - Process prompt templates using context data
 - Support configurable model selection
+- Support multiple response formats (text, files, JSON)
+- For JSON responses, validate against a provided schema
 - Call LLMs to generate content
-- Store generated results in the context
+- Store generated results in the context with dynamic key support
-- Support dynamic artifact key resolution
 - Include appropriate logging for LLM operations

 ## Implementation Considerations

-- Use template rendering for dynamic prompt generation
+- Use `render_template` for templating prompts, model identifiers, and response keys
-- Support template rendering in model selection
-- Allow dynamic artifact key through template rendering
-- Keep the implementation simple and focused on a single responsibility
-- Log detailed information about LLM requests
+- If `response_format` is an object (JSON schema):
+  - Validate via `jsonschema.validate` against the provided schema
+  - Pass the JSON schema to the LLM call as the `output_type` parameter
+- If `response_format` is "files":
+  - Ensure the LLM response is a list of file specifications
+  - Pass `List[FileSpec]` to the LLM call as the `output_type` parameter

 ## Logging